 While there is no need to open five new savings accounts to plan for your next five vacations, how many bank accounts you should have can depend on your ability to balance organizing your finances with balancing your checkbook.

+Plus, some individuals might find they prefer having at least one or two extra savings accounts for savings goals.
+These savings goals could be anything from an emergency fund, travel fund, or saving up for a car.
 Most importantly, emergency savings are key to have, and whether you want this account to be a separate fund in a different bank account, or part of your overall main savings account is really up to you.

-But while there is seemingly no downside at first to having several different accounts at a bank, you have to keep in mind that you risk incurring more bank fees, and you’d have to deal with the logistical nightmare of keeping track of each account’s rules and regulations.
+While there is seemingly no downside at first to having several different accounts at a bank, you have to keep in mind that you risk incurring more bank fees, and you’d have to deal with the logistical nightmare of keeping track of each account’s rules and regulations.

 Why Freelancers and Business Owners May Need Separate Bank Accounts